Stape

 2. Add your Consent Management Platform tag to the web GTM container.
 This tag should trigger Consent initialization - All pages.
 You may want to modify the Default Consent State for each type of cookie.

 3. In most cases, there is no need to configure any additional changes for tags like Google Ads, Analytics, Floodlight, and Conversion Linker because they have built-in consent checks.
-But I highly recommend checking your CMP documentation on setting up consent mode for Google Products since it may vary.
+But we highly recommend checking your CMP documentation on setting up consent mode for Google Products since it may vary.

 On the other side, you need to configure additional settings for the tags that do not have a built-in consent check.
 I will use the Facebook pixel as an example.